nehasindhwani0110/k_gai/analytics-engine/EMBEDDING_CACHE_SYSTEM.md

 ### 1. **Persistent Storage**
 - **Schema embeddings** (tables and columns) are stored in the `EmbeddingCache` Prisma model
-- **Question embeddings** are NEVER cached - generated fresh each time (they're unique)
+- **Question embeddings** are cached by question text (normalized) - reused if same question asked again
-- Schema cache persists across server restarts
+- Both schema and question caches persist across server restarts

 ### 2. **Schema Change Detection**
 - Each schema gets a unique hash based on table/column names and types